Effective date of this notice: September 23, 2013

 You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example you could ask that we not use or disclose information about a surgery you had.

-We are not required by Federal Regulation to agree to your request for restrictions If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+We are not required by Federal Regulation to agree to your request for restrictions, except for when you request that we not disclose information to your health plan about services for which you paid out-of-pocket in full.
+If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

 To request restrictions, you must make your request in writing using the approved form to the office.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosure to your spouse.